Date: 13 May 2020

 Instructor: Dr Tom Idema (Utrecht University)

-If the humanities is a tranquil mountain resort with a lake around which scholars gather to bath in the beauty of literature, culture, history, and other things human, then speculative ecologies awaken the terrifying Beast of Transdisciplinarity at the bottom of the lake, disturbing the scholars’ soothing stay.
+If the humanities is a tranquil mountain resort with a lake around which scholars gather to bathe in the beauties of literature, philosophy, and other things human, then speculative ecologies awaken the terrifying Beast of Transdisciplinarity at the bottom of the lake, disturbing the scholars’ soothing stay.
 What will happen if the scholars look the Beast in the eye, or look through its eyes?

-Today writers, philosophers, and scientists are questioning commonly held assumptions about humanity and nature in the light of immense and potentially catastrophic environmental change, conjuring up new, speculative ecologies.
-From Jeff VanderMeer’s fiction of human transmutation to Timothy Morton’s philosophy of hyperobjects, speculative ecologies transgress the boundaries of genres and disciplines.
-In this masterclass we will delve into key examples of speculative ecology, considering how they may inform new developments in literary studies and, more broadly, the Humanities.
+Today writers, scholars, and scientists are questioning commonly held assumptions about humanity and nature in the light of immense and potentially catastrophic environmental change, conjuring up new, speculative ecologies.
+From Jeff VanderMeer’s fiction of human transmutation to Timothy Morton’s philosophy of hyperobjects to forester Peter Wohlleben’s Das Geheime Lebe der Bäume, speculative ecologies transgress the boundaries of media, genres, and disciplines to make the non/human appear anew.
+In this masterclass we will delve into key examples of speculative ecologies, considering how they may inform developments in literary studies and, more broadly, the Humanities.
+A central concern will be how speculative ecologies provoke questions about narrative and narratology: how are human and nonhuman actants reconfigured?
+Can narrative somehow render the complexity of Earth systems in experiential form?